sbyrnes321/fresnel/README.txt

 It can also calculate the parameters measured in ellipsometry.

-For more information, see manual.pdf
+For more information, see manual.pdf .
+Get it directly at http://sjbyrnes.com/fresnel_manual.pdf